What is Liverpool’s Regeneration Scheme?

 What does this mean for Property Management and Sales in Liverpool?

 The demand for property in Liverpool is set to increase in line with the regeneration scheme.
 This is beneficial to both property management and sales as the areas become more desirable for renters and buyers.
-For more information on what we can do for you, head to our Landlords and Sales sections of the website, or email [email protected] today.
+For more information on what we can do for you, head to our Landlords of the website, or email [email protected] today.

 The full article on the £1.4bn plan can be read here.